Node.js TCP/IP Networking: OS Sockets & Ports

 Where Node Ends

 Node's low-level networking APIs give you objects, events, streams, buffers, addresses, ports, and errors.
 They sit above the host networking stack.
 The kernel socket table decides whether a bind is valid.
-The routing table decides the outbound interface.
+The routing table chooses the outbound interface.
 ARP or Neighbor Discovery resolves the next hop on local links.
 MTU constrains packet size.
 The interface sends and receives frames.